 Each JBS is expected to submit a budget annually for the anticipated expenses for their JBS program.
-The range of expenses to be covered by JBS tuition, excluding faculty salaries, will normally not exceed $10,000 per program for an estimated 15 students.
+The range of expenses to be covered, excluding faculty salaries, will normally not exceed $10,000 per program for an estimated 15 students.
 This budget is subject to the number of students enrolled and is offered as a expense ceiling rather than a guarantee.
 Programs with fewer students will have accordingly smaller budgets.
 In addition to achieving its pedagogical goals, the JBS program is an attempt to meet financial challenges facing the university, and thus expenses associated with proposals should be kept to the minimum level possible.

 Transportation (e.g., air/train travel) and housing expenses for out of state JBS programs will be billed separately.
-Some local travel may be provided by the program, through the Experiential Learning program van or a van rental.
+Some local travel may be provided by the program, through the Experiential Learning program van, the Summer School van, or a van/bus rental.

-Please answer all of the following in your narrative proposal:
+Please answer all of the following in your proposal: